azampagl/kohana-compress/README.md

-# Media
+# Compress

-Media module built for the Kohana PHP framework.
+Compress module built for the Kohana PHP framework.
 This will compress multiple media files (javascript and stylesheets) on the fly into one file increasing you website's performance (less requests and bandwidth).
 The original concept was conceived by Jonathan Geiger's Asset module.
 This module simply takes an alternative (and more advanced) route for the same problem.

 ## Requirements